Binary-Kitchen/SolderingTutorial/KitchenHeadSMD/README.md

 ### Manual
 You can find the manual and pictures of every step in the manual folder.

-###Copyright
+### Copyright
 The project is based on http://wiki.blinkenarea.org/index.php/AntiKippenLights-Mini

-Board: CC-BY-NC-SA - Arne Roussius, Thomas Basler
+- Board: CC-BY-NC-SA - Arne Rossius, Thomas Basler
-Manual: CC-BY-SA - Binary Kitchen e.V.
+- Manual: CC-BY-SA - Binary Kitchen e.V.